• Home

 This life he was referring to was that of a real man.
 This is John's solemn testimony.
 He's bearing witness.
 Jesus, who came from the Father also came to earth as a man.
 John said God’s word was manifested, which is made real and visible.
 He was right there.
 God’s word was manifest to them.

 The humanity of Jesus is an important doctrine.
 He must be fully man to pay the penalty of sin for man.
-If he isn't fully human and sinless, He doesn't qualify because He can't identify with us or us with Him.
+If He isn't fully human and sinless, He doesn't qualify because He can't identify with us or us with Him.
 For the false teachers of Gnosticism to say Jesus wasn't really a man is a perversion that harms the gospel that saved us.
 John wouldn't let these men steal that truth without His testimony.
 He established it in this epistle for all times, for all men.

 1 John 1:3-4

-To state that men could have fellowship with God was a huge statement in that time.
-It's not something we would automatically understand when we read this.
+To state that men could have fellowship with God was a huge statement at that time.
+It’s not something we would automatically understand when we read this.
 For the Greek mindset, in this Roman culture to be told they could have a relationship with a God was nothing short of stunning.
 For them, only certain men among men could attain such a thing.
-A universally available offer to be in relationship with God was revolutionary.
+A universally available offer to be in a relationship with God was revolutionary.
 They highly prized fellowship among men but had never been told they could have fellowship with God.
-Even more so, this was not just a relationship, but fellowship with God.
+Even more so, this was not just a relationship but fellowship with God.

 This is where the false teachers hooked some and reeled them in.
-They taught that they possessed some secret knowledge or some secret formula in which they too could be a man among the religious men.
+They taught that they possessed some secret knowledge or some secret formula in which they, too, could be a man among the religious men.
 This gave them a form of control over the followers who desired this relationship with God.
-In reality these false teachers led folks off in the ditch.
+In reality, these false teachers led folks off in the ditch.
 They merely used their false teaching as bait to satisfy the desire that exists in every person to be joined to their maker.

 John declared that man could have fellowship with God.
 The word used for fellowship is Koinonia.
 The simplest meaning of this word is "common".
 Those in Koinonia hold all things in common.
 When you apply this as Koinonia between God and man, it means we have access to all that God has access to.
 And God has access to all of our life.
-That is mind boggling, even today.
+That is mind-boggling, even today.
 We could all spend some time on that one.
-Our tendency is to focus on what I get from being in fellowship with God but let's focus on what we give to that fellowship.
+Our tendency is to focus on what we get from being in fellowship with God, but let's focus on what we give to that fellowship.
 Does God have full access to your life?
-Is all that you have, His?
+Is all that you have His?
 Is all you are defined by your relationship with Him?
 When we were born again (or if you were born again), you recognized that you were already spiritually dead.
 You were infected with sin, with no ability or capacity to cleanse yourself from that sin.
 The penalty of your sin against God is nothing short of eternal death.
 When we identify with Jesus we say, my life was bound to His life.
 I died on that cross with Him.
 I went to the grave with Him.
 And I rose again with Him.
 This is what it means to be born again in Christ.
 There is no more "me".
 The whole of our life is in Koinonia with Him.

 This word Koinonia is first used in Acts 2:42 after Peter had just finished preaching on the Day of Pentecost.
 Three thousand people were saved and baptized that day.
-Verse 42 says: and they (the church, the disciples along with these new saints) continued steadfastly in the apostles' doctrine and fellowship(Koinonia), in the breaking of bread, and in prayers.
+Verse 42 says: and they (the church, the disciples, along with these new saints) continued steadfastly in the apostles’ doctrine and fellowship(Koinonia), in the breaking of bread, and in prayers.

 John said he wrote of this available fellowship so that those who read this letter might have the same joy.
 Jesus is still saying, come to me all you who are weary and burdened.
 He is still forgiving sins and cleansing souls.
-John wrote this so that I would teach it and you would also know that.
+John wrote this so that I would teach it, and you would also know that.
 John had you in mind.
 John wants you to know the fellowship of God.
 Likewise, he wants you to be in fellowship with your brothers and sisters in Christ.

 1 John 1:5-7

 John saw God as light.
 The gospel of John is chocked full of analogies as God as light.
 And this isn't John's way of putting it or some writing style.
-This is the message that "they".....John and the other disciples heard from Jesus.
-And that's what they are declaring.
-God is light and in Him there is no darkness at all.
+This is the message that "they," John and the other disciples, heard from Jesus.
+That's what they are declaring.
+God is light, and in Him, there is no darkness at all.
 That Light is the basis of fellowship with God.
 There can be no darkness in the light.
 This is a simple truth that John builds on.

-Through Jesus we walk in the light of God.
-As He sanctifies us and changes us it's our desire to be found holy, but we fail miserably.
-We fall to sin but we aren't immersed in it.
+• Through Jesus, we walk in the light of God.
+As He sanctifies us and changes us, it's our desire to be found holy, but we fail miserably.
+We fall to sin, but we aren't immersed in it.
 Our lives aren't driven by it or characterized by it.

-It's not if we sin.
-The fact is we will sin.
-It's if we are willing to confess it.
-If we confess it God promises to forgive us those sins and cleanse us.
+• The fact is we will sin.
+The issue is if we are willing to confess it.
+If we confess, God promises to forgive us those sins and cleanse us.
 This passage has been called the Christian bar of soap.
-God's righteousness is on the line.
+God’s righteousness is on the line.
 If we do our part, he will do his part.
-However, if we deny we are sinners, His word has no place in our lives.
-The denial of sin runs through many cults, religions, and practices.
-Many religions deny sin exists because they have no remedy for sin.
-Christ is the only remedy.

-This puts us in Koinonia with God, walking in the light; not on the basis of secret knowledge or being good enough.
-It's simply, come as you are to Jesus.
-It's not about what you can or can't do, it's about what He has already done.
+Men can have fellowship with God.
+This is an incredible truth.
+However, that fellowship isn’t attained by the terms of man.
+It doesn’t happen by some secret knowledge or being good enough.
+It comes by the atoning blood of Jesus.
+It’s not about what you can or can’t do.
+It’s about what He has already done.
 His grace is amazing.

-Revised & edited 2020
+©2012 Doug Ford, Revised & edited 2020, 2024